frederic-perez/AmE-dictionary/data/dictionary.md

 __tribal__
 __tribble__ _n_
 __Tribeca__
-__tribulation__ _n_ :nine::m: __1__ Great affliction, trial, or distress; suffering: _a time of great tribulation._ Something hard to bear physically or emotionally. _Syn_ affliction, burden, cross, trial _The realm could not endure the great tribulation and poverty._ __2__ An experience that tests one’s endurance, patience, or faith.
+__tribulation__ _n_ :nine::m: /trib-yuh-LAY-shun/ __1__ Great affliction, trial, or distress; suffering: _a time of great tribulation._ Something hard to bear physically or emotionally. _Tribulation_, which is often used in the phrase “trials and tribulations,” refers to an experience that causes suffering.
+It can also mean “unhappiness, pain, or suffering.” _Syn_ affliction, burden, cross, trial _The realm could not endure the great tribulation and poverty._ __2__ An experience that tests one’s endurance, patience, or faith.
 A state of pain or anguish that tests one’s resiliency and character. _Syn_ crucible, ordeal, trial, visitation
 __tributary__ _n_ :three: A stream or river that flows into a larger river. _The Minnesota River is a tributary of the Mississippi River._ _Syn_ affluent
 __tribute__ _n_ _Her fellow tribute and her hunting buddy._
 __trice__ _n_ A very short time; an instant.